-For the estimated 5.4 million children living with ADHD, it’s a struggle to sit still, contain their impulses, and pay attention (CDC, 2011).
-That lack of focus turns school and homework into major obstacles.
+For the estimated 6.4 million children living with ADHD, it may be a struggle for them to sit still, control their impulses, or pay attention.
+Lack of focus may turn school into a major obstacle.

-Treatment for ADHD generally involves stimulant medications, such as Adderall, Concerta, or Focalin, as well as therapy to combat impulsive and hyperactive behaviors.
-Yet treatment for ADHD is not one-size-fits-all, and not every child responds to the standard approach.
-Plus, prescription drugs can be costly and can have side effects ranging from appetite loss to sleep problems.
+Treatment for ADHD generally involves stimulant medications, such as Adderall, Concerta, or Focalin.
+Therapy may also be prescribed to combat impulsive and hyperactive behaviors.
+However, not every child responds to the standard treatment for ADHD.
+Prescription drugs may also be costly and have side effects.

-It’s sometimes hard to pinpoint the right treatment for kids with ADHD, so researchers have been exploring alternative therapies that work alone or in combination with medication and therapy.
-Increasingly, researchers are finding that a back-to-nature approach may help control symptoms in kids with ADHD.
-Spending just a few minutes outdoors each day may help manage ADHD symptoms.
-(Kuo, F)
+It’s sometimes hard to pinpoint the right treatment for kids with ADHD.
+However, researchers have been exploring alternative options that work alone or in combination with medication and therapy.

 What Does Green Space Therapy Involve?

-One well-studied alternative technique is called “green space therapy” or “green time.”
-It involves play and other activities in areas with grass and trees, such as a park, farm, soccer field, or grassy yard.
+One technique is called “green space therapy” or “green time.”
+It involves spending time in areas with grass and trees, such as a park, farm, soccer field, or yard.

 Outdoor activities can include: